Bowel cancer is cancer that starts in the large bowel (colon) or back passage (rectum). It is also known as colorectal cancer.

 The less you drink the lower the risk.
-If you do drink, try and stick within the government guidelines of one standard drink a day for women and two for men.
+If you do drink, try and stick within the government guidelines, that is no more than 14 units a week.

 The UK has a bowel cancer screening programme for older men and women which aims to find cancer early.
 Those registered with a GP are sent a kit to test for bowel cancer every two years.

 You can find out more information about bowel cancer screening on the Cancer Research UK website.